 ‘Stir Up Sunday’ is fast approaching, and if this is your first vegan Christmas and you thought you might miss out on all the fun – no need!
 This vegan pudding is every bit as rich, moist and Christmassy as the non-vegan original version – I bet you won’t be able to tell the difference.

-Here’s a quick video showing all my vegan Christmas recipes here on The Veg Space – and you can browse them all by clicking here too.
+Here's a quick video showing all my vegan Christmas recipes here on The Veg Space - and you can browse them all in my Christmas Recipe Index too.

 For my American readers who are probably totally baffled by now, this pudding is a very traditional part of a British Christmas meal.
 Stir Up Sunday is the last Sunday before Advent, and the day on which these puddings are made, with each family member taking a turn to stir the mixture whilst making a wish for the year ahead.
 What will yours be?!